BoringBoredom/UEFI-Editor/README.md

 Format a USB drive as FAT32 and put ***BOOTX64.EFI*** in ***USB:\EFI\BOOT\\*** (create the folders ***EFI*** and ***BOOT*** manually).
 The final path of the shell will be ***USB:\EFI\BOOT\BOOTX64.EFI***.

-Download your current BIOS version from the motherboard vendor’s site.
+Download your **current** BIOS version from the motherboard vendor's site.
+Offsets change across different versions, so make sure you have the **same** BIOS.

 Drag and drop it into [UEFITool](https://github.com/LongSoft/UEFITool/releases).
 Press CTRL + F and perform a ***Text*** search for any setting.
 Double-click the reference to the section at the bottom, right-click the section (usually under ***Setup***) and press ***Extract as is...***.